stephenbuck/skillbase/README.md

 **Build**

 The Skillbase backend is built using Maven and a variety of plugins.
-The frontend is built using NPM.

 **Monitoring**